 Make the egg wash by whisking the egg with 1 Tablespoon of water, then gently brush the cakes' top and sides.

 Bake until golden brown, about 30 minutes (check after about 15 mins, then rotate the pans and bake for extra 15-20 mins ).

-Remove from the oven and cool completely, then separate the babkas, slice, and serve.
+Remove the pan from the oven and brush the glaze or drizzle on top.
+Cool completely, then separate the babkas, slice, and serve.

 Store any leftover cakes in a ziplock bag and freeze.